 23. Baby blanket

 Growing up, many of us had that one blanket we weren’t willing to give up – and some of us may still have it.
 Get your loved one a memorable gift they can keep throughout the years like a special keepsake blanket with their baby’s name on it.
+Or grab Nanit Milestone Blanket where it's insta-ready and insta-cute!
 Choose one that’s extra soft and cozy that they won’t let go of as they grow older.

 Strollers are essential for any parent, whether going for walks or taking the baby to visit friends and relatives.
 Find a stroller that includes extra storage below and cup holders to easily place anything the baby might need during a walk or quick trip.
 For extra longevity out of your gift, look for stroller models with a baby carrier component that easily snaps on and off a wheeled base.